-If you observe these six signs, the time has arrived to get ahold of the Experts at 574-218-6404.
+If you observe these six indicators, it’s time to get ahold of the Professionals at 574-218-6404.

 - Rusty Water

 If your water appears rusty, there is a reasonable chance that your water heater is deteriorating.
 This can produce contaminated water and loss of water.

 Minimal noises are expected.
 If you hear loud rattling sounds emanating from your water heater, it could be a warning there is a problem.

 If residue has built up inside, your water heater may be less efficient.
 This might cause increased energy bills and potential ruin to your equipment.

 - Tank Dripping Water

 Leakage is the primary cause of a failing water heater.
 If you notice water close to your water heater, you’re potentially dealing with a leak and could bring about major water damage to your residence.